 Chickpea “Meatballs” with Vegetable Marinara

-This recipe is a power house of nutrients, it’s full of fiber rich veggies, proteins from the chickpeas, nuts, and nutritional yeast.
-They are also rich in vitamin A, C, B vitamins, manganese, copper, potassium, iron, and calcium.
+This recipe is a powerhouse of nutrients, it’s full of fiber-rich veggies, proteins from chickpeas, nuts, and nutritional yeast.
+They are also rich in vitamins A, C, and B vitamins, manganese, copper, potassium, iron, and calcium.

 OTHER WAYS TO ENJOY THESE CHICKPEA “MEATBALLS”